 It didn’t end when I came out of treatment in 2011, I was unemployed earning no money, State help was not forthcoming, and our savings were severely depleted.
-PS gave us a small grant every month that went a long way and made the difference between living and existing.
-They also arranged for my wife to speak to the Citizen’s Advice Bureau in Manchester to explore any additional source of money that we might be entitled to.
-This produced a grant for my son whilst he was at University to help him buy books, as we could not afford it.
-As part of the recovery of the family, PS sent my wife away to a residential course to explore what it was like to live with a person who has a substance use disorder, and how they may help that person.
+Pharmacist Support gave us a small grant every month that went a long way and made the difference between living and existing.
+The charity arranged for my wife to speak to the Citizen’s Advice Bureau in Manchester to explore any additional source of money that we might be entitled to.
+This produced a grant for my son whilst he was at university, to help him buy books when we couldn’t afford it.
+As part of the recovery of the family, Pharmacist Support sent my wife away to a residential course to explore what it was like to live with a person who has a substance use disorder, and how they may help that person.

 Pharmacist Support pay for our teleconferences and it has been a great success, especially with pharmacists who are meeting both the police and the GPhC for the first time.
 They are invariably bewildered and unsure.
 Older members of the group can set their minds at ease, as we use our own experiences to help them.
-As well as the teleconference, PS organise a face to face meeting of pharmacists in recovery every year and this is an eagerly awaited event.
-Pharmacists can make as much use of these services as they want, some don’t, that’s OK, but we, like PS are always there.
+As well as the teleconference, Pharmacist Support organise a face to face meeting for pharmacists in recovery every year and this is an eagerly awaited event.
+Pharmacists can make as much use of these services as they want, some don’t, that’s OK, but we, like Pharmacist Support are always there.

-Outside of PS our lives have become fulfilling.
+Outside of Pharmacist Support our lives have become fulfilling.
 We are both able to indulge in hobbies that would have been inconceivable when I was using.
 I do a little pharmacy work to help with expenses.
 My wife is very active in Families Anonymous providing help to the families of drug users.